 Padawans (what we call interns) at Ginkgo work on projects just as ambitious as the Jedis (what we call full-time employees).
 Because of this, we’re looking for the best scientists and engineers who are excited by the challenges of scaling and improving our foundry in our Padawans.
 Because it touches nearly every part of the foundry, the Automation Team is integral to Ginkgo’s vision for the future.
-The Automation Team is creating integrated robotic workcells, designing processes around walkup robotic systems, improving how data is handled, working with scientists on scaling their processes, and much more.
+We are creating integrated robotic workcells, designing processes around walkup robotic systems, improving how data is handled, working with scientists on scaling their processes, and much more.
 All the work we do is in service of increasing Ginkgo’s capacity in terms of the number of strains engineered and the diversity of species and products we can handle.
 It’s an enormous challenge and we need people who are eager to get started.
-You’ll be working hand in hand with biologists, software developers, and other engineers to co-develop the wetware, hardware and software infrastructure that underpin the Foundry.
+You’ll be working hand-in-hand with biologists, software developers, and other engineers to co-develop the wetware, hardware, and software infrastructure that underpin the foundry.

-To learn more about Ginkgo, check us out on Medium and BuzzFeed
+To learn more about Ginkgo, check out some recent press:

 We also feel it’s important to point out the obvious here – there’s a serious lack of diversity in our industry and it needs to change.
 Our goal is to help drive that change.
 We hope to continue to build a company whose culture promotes inclusion and embraces how rewarding it is to work with engineers from all walks of life.
 Making biology easier to engineer is a tough nut to crack – we can’t afford to leave any talent untapped.

 It is the policy of Ginkgo Bioworks to provide equal employment opportunities to all employees and employment applicants.